American Express Foundation

 JPMorgan Chase Foundation

 Since 2012, the Kresge Foundation has provided support for YouthBuild program innovation and quality; organizational capacity in communications, public policy and fundraising; and leadership development.
+In 2017, the Kresge Foundation made a grant to support YouthBuild programs in Los Angeles.

 Northwest Area Foundation

-In 2014, the Northwest Area Foundation provided funding for Building Rural and Native Career Pathways to reduce poverty and assist Native American young adults in building assets through career pathways leading to placement in middle-skill jobs,
+In 2014, the Northwest Area Foundation provided funding for Building Rural and Native Career Pathways to reduce poverty and assist Native American young adults in building assets through career pathways leading to placement in middle-skill jobs.

 In 2015, the Oak Foundation provided funding to support successful transitions into college in careers for opportunity youth with learning differences.
 YouthBuild USA will expand its MyBestBets platform to reach more YouthBuild students more effectively by addressing their learning differences.